Kallias254/isp-final/ai-docs/subscriber_and_plan_management_revisited.md

     *   We will then address any remaining type errors in `seed.ts` that arise from the updated collection schemas.

 This methodical approach will help us maintain a stable development environment and address issues systematically.

+## Part 4: Backend Transactional Endpoint

+To support the unified creation form, a custom backend endpoint is required to ensure data integrity.

+### The Problem: Race Conditions and Partial Data

+The new user interface gathers data for both the `subscribers` and `subscriber_technical_details` collections in a single form.
+If the frontend were to make two separate API calls (one to create the subscriber, then a second to create the technical details), a failure in the second call would result in an orphaned "ghost" subscriber in the database without the necessary network information.

+### The Solution: A Transactional Endpoint

+A single, custom API endpoint, `/api/transactions/create-subscriber-with-details`, will be created.
+This endpoint will receive a single payload containing both `subscriberData` and `technicalData`.

+On the backend, this endpoint will perform the following actions within a transaction:
+1. Create the `Subscriber` document.
+2. Use the ID of the new subscriber to create the associated `SubscriberTechnicalDetails` document.
+3. If selected, update the `BuildingUnit` to link it to the new subscriber.
+4. If any step fails, the entire transaction is rolled back, preventing inconsistent data.

+This approach ensures that a subscriber is only created if all their required information can be saved successfully.